 In the following there is an slice of pseudo-code, concerning the recognition process of the input elements and passing parameters to the output generation process in the graphics engine Algorithm 1.

-''' Data: XML Input
+Data: XML Input

-Result: Output in Graphic Engine - synthesis through
+Result: Output in Graphic Engine - synthesis through 3D avatar.

-3D avatar.

-while (XML.Element = nextParameter AND

-VariableRoot.element != Null) do
+while (XML.Element = nextParameter AND VariableRoot.element != Null) do if GetChildData == avatarParameter then

-read current element;
+''' read current element;